pawelmhm/pawelmhm.github.io/_posts/2015-09-11-playing-with-websockets.markdown

-## websocket interface to unix subprocesses

-In this post I'm going to add realtime web interface to Linux bash.
-The idea is pretty simple, there's going to be super basic html page with input box and some JavaScript.
-This webpage will be connected to python server with websockets.
-Every message sent to server will be evaluated in Linux shell, the output is going to be communicated back to webpage and shown in html.
+---
+layout: post
+title:  "Creating Chat Roulette with Python"
+date:   2015-09-11 14:34:42
+categories: python websockets
+author: Pawel Miech
+keywords: python websockets twisted autobahn
+---

-Websockets server it's going to be written with Autobahn - which seems to be one of coolest websockets implementations for Python.
+Websockets server it's going to be written with [Autobahn](http://autobahn.ws/python/index.html) - which seems to be one of coolest websockets implementations for Python.
 Autobahn websockets implementation supports both Twisted and Asyncio, which seems really great.
-I'm going to use Twisted implementation mainly because I'm just more familiar with Twisted.
+I'm going to use [Twisted](https://twistedmatrix.com/trac/) implementation mainly because I'm just more familiar with Twisted.

 ## Step 1 - preparations